Rossouw hits 96 as South Africa level T20 series

 |South Africa 207-3 (20 overs) Rossouw 96 (55), Hendricks 53 (32)

-|South Africa win by 58 runs, series level at 1-1
+|South Africa win by 58 runs; series level at 1-1

 |Scorecard